linode/docs/docs/products/compute/compute-instances/guides/disks-and-storage/index.md

 ## View Disks

-A Compute Instance's total storage space and disks can be viewed and managed from the [Cloud Manager](https://cloud.linode.com).
+A Compute Instance's total storage space and disks can be viewed and managed from [Cloud Manager](https://cloud.linode.com).

-1. Log in to the [Cloud Manager](https://cloud.linode.com), click the **Linodes** link in the sidebar, and select a Compute Instance from the list.
+1. Log in to [Cloud Manager](https://cloud.linode.com), click the **Linodes** link in the sidebar, and select a Compute Instance from the list.

 1. Look within the **Summary** section of the instance's dashboard to view the total storage.